 - Replace [DPI] with the DPI value (see screenshot above) that you want and press ‘Enter’.
 You Android resolution will immediately change

 Experiment with different values and set up the best resolution that you like.
 And as I said, you can always go back.
-Just type the following command by replacing the dimensions with original dimensions value and press ‘Enter‘
+Just type the following command by replacing the dimensions with the original dimensions value and press ‘Enter.‘

 - Open your phone’s Settings